 Pittsburgh Man Pleads Guilty to Child Sexual Exploitation Charges

-PITTSBURGH – A resident of Pittsburgh, Pennsylvania, pleaded guilty in federal court to a charge of Distribution and Receipt and Attempted Distribution and Receipt of Material Depicting the Sexual Exploitation of Minor, Acting United States Attorney Stephen R. Kaufman announced today.
+PITTSBURGH - A resident of Pittsburgh, Pennsylvania, pleaded guilty in federal court to charges of Attempted Coercion and Enticement of a Minor, Distribution and Attempted Distribution of Material Depicting the Sexual Exploitation of a Minor, and Possession of Material Depicting the Sexual Exploitation of a Minor, United States Attorney Cindy K. Chung announced today.

-David Saban, age 46, pleaded guilty to one count before United States District Judge Cathy Bissoon.
+Wayne Edward McNutt, age 57, pleaded guilty to four counts before Senior United States District Judge Joy Flowers Conti.

-Judge Bissoon scheduled sentencing for March 14, 2022 at 2:15 p.m.
-The law provides for a total sentence of not less than five (5) years and not more than twenty (20) years in prison, a fine of $250,000, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offense and the prior criminal history, if any, of the defendant.
+Judge Conti scheduled sentencing for Feb.
+1, 2023, at 11:00 a.m.
+The law provides for a total sentence of not less than 15 years and not more than life in prison, a fine of up to $1,000,000, or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offenses and the prior criminal history of the defendant.

 Assistant United States Attorney Heidi M. Grogan is prosecuting this case on behalf of the government.